Encouraging Positive Choices

 Alcohol and Drug Use

-Students should not accept beverages they didn't see poured and/or ones they are suspicious of in terms of contents or source.
+Students should not accept beverages they didn't see poured or are ones they are suspicious of in terms of contents or source.
 Illegal drug use, underage alcohol consumption and driving after drinking are prohibited by BW policies and are against the law.

 Avoiding Sexual Assault

-Never walk alone at night and in remote and/or unlit areas.
+Never walk alone at night and in remote or unlit areas.
 BW offers a free escort service.
-When it comes to safety, individuals should trust their instincts if they feel uncomfortable with persons, places and/or situations.
+When it comes to safety, individuals should trust their instincts if they feel uncomfortable with persons, places or situations.

 Students need to be assertive in communicating sexual limits and in stating when they feel violated by other persons.
 They should make arrangements to attend and leave social gatherings with friends rather than risk being left behind in unfamiliar places or with unknown persons.

 A cell phone should be on at all times in case of emergencies.
 Students also should inform friends if they will be attending or leaving a particular social gathering.